The importance of critical thinking

 How to improve your critical thinking

-Like most skills, critical thinking is best developed and improved though regular practice.
+Like most skills, critical thinking is best developed and improved through regular practice.
 Here are some approaches that will open you up to critical thinking opportunities:

 - Become curious about a wide range of issues